OpenTermsArchive/contrib-versions/Twitpic/Privacy Policy.md

 Questions or Concerns

-If you have any questions regarding this privacy policy or information that you have submitted to us you can contact us at:
+If you have any questions regarding this privacy policy or information that you have submitted to us you can contact us.

-Email:
-twitpicsupport@twitter.com